 You have strong influence over the ranking, but you do not have absolute control over the results.
-The promotion or demotion of results is a function of many parameters, including the relevancy of the webpage, the choice of keywords, the weight on the labels, the scores in the annotations, the number of collaborators who are also contributing to the search engine, and so on.
+The promotion or demotion of results is a function of many parameters, including the relevancy of the webpage, the choice of keywords, the weight on the labels, the scores in the annotations, and so on.

 Boosting Results with Keywords

 Keywords are the quickest way to change results.
-Custom Search boosts webpages that include your keywords.
+Programmable Search Engine boosts webpages that include your keywords.
 It can also retrieve more search results about that subject.
 So if your search results seem paltry, try adding keywords.
-While Custom Search boosts webpages that contain those keywords, it does not demote or filter out webpages that don't contain the keywords.
+While Programmable Search Engine boosts webpages that contain those keywords, it does not demote or filter out webpages that don't contain the keywords.

 Keywords are a way for you to apply the intent of your users to the search engine.
 For example, when users of the yoga search engine search for "mat", they are actually searching for "yoga mat", not "Miller Analogy Test" or "house mats".
 Think about the main focus of your search engine and the context of your users' search queries.
 In our search engine example, "yoga" would be an obvious keyword.
 Don't use keywords that are too broad or straddle too many categories.
 For example, "exercise" and "eastern practices" would retrieve many webpages that have nothing to do with yoga.
 The best keywords describe the content of the sites that your search engine covers.

 Start out with a single word first, and see if you can get the results that

 you want.
 If you don't get enough results, try using multiple keywords.
 You can

 also use phrases, which are series of words enclosed within quotation marks

 (for example, "yoga pose"), but single-word keywords are better.
 Programmable Search Engine